HaxorKin/Robot-Speech-Trainer/README.md

 # Robot Speech Trainer

 This small JavaScript program can convert text to look robotic based on rules/patterns<br>
-The important part of it can run in browser too, the repository has a working discord bot<br>
+The important part of it can run in browser too, the repository has a working Discord bot<br>
 <br>
 Patterns: (a pattern shouldn't be longer than 9 parts)<br>
 <br>